UT-Austin-RobIn/deoxys_ros/README.md

 ## Todo
 [X] Add environment.yaml for rosrpl
 [X] Add a guide for enabling uniform sampling on the motion planner
+[X] Remove the walls from the planning scene
-[] Have someone test setting it up from scratch
+[ ] Have someone test setting it up from scratch
+[ ] Cleanup commander.py and deoxys_server.py